 Financial aid contains loans, grants, and scholarships.
 But college loans need to be repaid, thus they are not a real college discount.

-Student debt really should be thought of as an "outcome" rather than "aid".
-Read more about student loan debt at Denison.
+Student debt really should be considered to be an added expense and not as “aid” or a “discount”.
+Find more about student loan debt at Denison University.

-96.0% of first year students (630 total) were awarded scholarships at Denison University, averaging $28,911 per person.
-This puts it in the top 20th percentile of all schools nationwide.
+99% of first-year students (618 total) were offered scholarships at Denison University, averaging $28,489.00 per person.
+This puts it the top 25th percentile among colleges and universities nationwide.

-The next chart shows grant and scholarship distributions by income level for first year students getting any type of federal Title IV assistance, such as Federal PLUS loans.
+The next table displays grant and scholarship distributions by family income for freshman students getting any kind of federally-funded Title IV aid, such as Federal PLUS loans.

 |Percent of Freshman